 Stella U. Boess is an assistant professor at the IDE Faculty, TU Delft.
 She has applied her interest in design participation to usability, medical design and urbanism.
 She is a DRS council member and a DRS2018 programme committee member.

-Investigating Perceptions Related to Technology Acceptance & Stigma of Wearable Robotic Assistive Devices by Older Adults - Preliminary Findings
+Investigating Perceptions Related to Technology Acceptance & Stigma of Wearable Robotic Assistive Devices by Older Adults - Preliminary Findings a University of Limerick

-SHORE Linda; DE EYTO Adam and O'SULLIVAN Leonard
+SHORE Linda\; DE EYTO Adam and O'SULLIVAN Leonard